Where The Love Lies

 Rachel Wylie-Fenton in her home garden

 Throughout the last 10 years, I have studied under several amazing mentors + teachers.
-I completed a 6-month embodied leadership program, earned a 111-hour community death doula certificate, studied trauma-informed group facilitation, developed my own tools and practices in support of grief.
-I have worked with countless people helping them shift their perspective on and relationship with grief of all kinds - whether the loss of a loved one, the end of a relationship, a long-ago trauma, or a change in ability.
+Through my own experiences and working with others, I’ve developed my own tools and practices in support of grief.
+I have worked with countless people helping them shift their perspective on and relationship with grief of all kinds - managing the care of another, the loss of a loved one, the end of a relationship, a long-ago trauma, a change in ability and more.

 My services